jfasch/jfasch-home/trainings/material/soup/cxx-design-patterns/exercises/interpreter.rst

 Motivation
 ----------

-Create an Abstract Syntax Tree, like compilers do (albeit much more sophisticated), to represent and evaluate expressions.
+Create an Abstract Syntax Tree (AST), like compilers do (albeit much more sophisticated), to represent and evaluate expressions.

 .. list-table::
    :align: left